Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale

-As discussed in Sect. \ref{sect:fgas_evo}, the gas fractions inferred for 90\% of the main-sequence galaxies involve an assumption about the metallicity-dependence of \aCO.
-Nevertheless, they show no systematically different behaviour than the eight sources (boxed symbols in Fig. \ref{fig:normfgas}) for which measurements of \aCO\ exist.
-A very similar slope (\ssfr$^{0.9}$) was measured by \citet{magdis12b} for stacked samples of main-sequence galaxies divided in bins of \ssfr-excess in which the gas mass was constrained via the far-IR dust emission.
-Stacking-based measurements of $\mu_{\rm mol.}$ at $z$\,=\,1, and 2 by \citet{magdis12b} are shown in Fig. \ref{fig:normfgas}b and found to coincide with the 2-SFM predictions and gas fractions determined on an individual basis for galaxies in our reference sample. \citet{saintonge12} were able to sample molecular gas mass fraction variations over a larger range in \ssfr\ which extends to significantly below the star forming main sequence and also slightly into the starburst-regime.
+As discussed in Section \ref{sect:fgas_evo}, the gas fractions inferred for 90\% of the MS galaxies involve an assumption about the metallicity dependence of \aCO.
+Nevertheless, they show no systematically different behavior than the eight sources (boxed symbols in Figure \ref{fig:normfgas}) for which measurements of \aCO\ exist.
+A very similar slope (\ssfr$^{0.9}$) was measured by \citet{magdis12b} for stacked samples of MS galaxies divided into bins of \ssfr\ excess in which the gas mass was constrained via the far-IR dust emission.
+Stacking-based measurements of $\mu_{\rm mol.}$ at $z$\,=\,1, and 2 by \citet{magdis12b} are shown in Figure \ref{fig:normfgas}(b) and found to coincide with the 2-SFM predictions and gas fractions determined on an individual basis for galaxies in our reference sample. \citet{saintonge12} were able to sample molecular gas mass fraction variations over a larger range in \ssfr\ which extends to significantly below the star forming MS and also slightly into the SB regime.
 In their local COLD GASS data set the average $\mu_{\rm mol.}$ scales as approx. \ssfr$^{0.7}$.
-A significant deviation from the 2-SFM predictions for normal galaxies is only seen in their highest sSFR-bin which lies in the transition region between main sequence and starbursting outliers and may hence be expected to reflect the transition to the lower gas fractions in starbursting galaxies (see also the indication of a SFE-increase in the COLD GASS data set at \ssfr/\ssfrMS\,=\,4.5 shown in Fig. \ref{fig:normSFE}b).
+A significant deviation from the 2-SFM predictions for normal galaxies is only seen in their highest sSFR-bin which lies in the transition region between MS and starbursting outliers and may hence be expected to reflect the transition to the lower gas fractions in starbursting galaxies (see also the indication of an SFE increase in the COLD GASS data set at \ssfr/\ssfrMS\,=\,4.5 shown in Figure \ref{fig:normSFE}(b)).